The Department of Police and Campus Safety

 DISPLAY OF PERMIT

 Student and staff parking permits must be clearly displayed.
 The student parking permit decal must be affixed to the driver’s side wind shield, at the lower left hand corner.
 The staff parking permit hanger must be displayed from the rear view mirror, or a window sticker affixed to the left side of the rear window, or a bumper sticker affixed to the left side of the rear bumper.Day use parking permits must be placed face up on the vehicle’s driver’s side dash board.
 Failure to display a valid parking permit will result in the issuance of a parking citation.
 (AP6750) It is the policy of the College to dismiss parking citations for students who have purchased a parking permit and who have been issued a parking citation for “No Valid Permit Displayed” or “Improper Display of Permit” in a student parking lot, if dismissal is requested within 35 calendar days of citation issuance and a $5 processing fee has been paid to cover the cost of processing these dismissals.
 Only one parking citation per semester will be dismissed for these reasons.

 The Parking Services Department receives its authority to enforce the Traffic & parking Regulations from the California Penal Code, the California Vehicle Code, & provisions established by the California State Legislature.
 Ignoring a citation will result in immediate legal action in the form of substantial additional penalties and a hold being placed on the vehicle registration with the Department of Motor Vehicles.

-Parking citation fines are now paid at the Bursar's Office in the Student Center (Bldg.
-9A) Monday through Thursday 8 a.m. to 5 p.m. and Friday 8 a.m. to 4:30 p.m.
+Parking citation fines are now paid at the Cashier's Office (Bldg.
+4) Monday through Friday 8 a.m. to 4:30 p.m.

 Mt.
 San Antonio College